 Feeding your family can be a great stressor in your life, especially if you work full time outside the home, or if your kids are in lots of activities, or for many other reasons in our busy lives.

-Planning your meals and shopping ahead of time is the very best way to handle feeding your family, and should help to reduce the stress around the question “Mom, what’s for
+Planning your meals and shopping ahead of time is the very best way to handle feeding your family, and should help to reduce the stress around the question “Mom, what’s for dinner?”

 For the rest of the story, CLICK here: 3 emergency meals to keep in your pantry

 Sometimes we long for an adventurous life.
 We want to throw caution to the wind and go with the flow.
 And in some occasions that may be a good thing, but for the most part, routines and habits can be a good thing.
-Having the important daily things on autopilot, if you will, gives you more time and more brain power for doing all those other exciting things, even
+Having the important daily things on autopilot, if you will, gives you more time and more brain power for doing all those other exciting things, even if

 For the rest of the story, CLICK here: Do these things everyday